 registered professional engineer or architect.
 Designs and proposed methods of construction shall be in accordance with accepted standards of practice for meeting all FEMA Flood proofing and elevation provisions.

-All new Minor Accessory Structure smaller than 500 square feet as measured by the Gross Floor Area that represents a minimal investment need not be elevated to the Base Flood Elevation provided the Structure shall:
+All new Minor Accessory Structures smaller than 500 square feet as measured by the Gross Floor Area that represents a minimal investment need not be elevated to the Base Flood Elevation provided the Structure shall:

 Be reasonably safe from flooding;